Defining complex trauma

 Understanding the difference between Complex Trauma and PTSD

-Complex trauma and Post-Traumatic Stress Disorder (PTSD) are often confused as being the same, but they are distinct conditions that require different treatments.
-PTSD typically arises from a single traumatic event, such as a car accident, while complex trauma develops from prolonged exposure to neglect or abuse, often beginning in childhood and involving close relationships.
+Complex trauma and Post-Traumatic Stress Disorder (PTSD) are often confused as being the same, but they are distinct conditions that can require different treatments.
+PTSD typically arises from a single traumatic event, such as a car accident, while complex trauma develops from prolonged exposure to traumatic experiences, often beginning in childhood and involving close relationships.
 Complex trauma impacts a person’s sense of self and their ability to form secure attachments and tend to occur in relationships with caregivers.

-Although Complex PTSD is not yet recognised in the Diagnostic and Statistical Manual of Mental Disorders (DSM), it will be included in the upcoming International Classification of Diseases (ICD-11), reflecting its acceptance as a unique condition by international experts.
+Although Complex PTSD is not yet recognised in the Diagnostic and Statistical Manual of Mental Disorders (DSM), it is included in the International Classification of Diseases (ICD-11), reflecting its acceptance as a unique condition by international experts.

 Complex trauma often leads to more widespread, long-term difficulties, helping to explain the struggles faced by those who have experienced it.
 Understanding these distinctions can guide caregivers and loved ones in providing the right kind of support.
 For more professional resources and ideas, visit our resources section for clinically vetted websites.